-- Mix your eggs, milk, salt and pepper in a small bowl with a whisk or fork.
+- Mix your eggs, milk, salt and pepper in a small bowl with a whisk.

-- Add butter in a small pan (I recommend 8 inch pan) over medium high heat.
+- Add butter in a small frying pan (I recommend 8 inch pan) over medium high heat.

-- Once butter is melted and sizzling, add your egg mixture.
+- Once butter is melted, add your egg mixture to the pan.

 - Continue to heat for a few minutes until egg mixture is no longer runny, but now firm.
 This usually takes 4-5 minutes.

-- Sprinkle a little bit of cheddar cheese on one side of the omelette.
+- Sprinkle 1 tablespoon of cheese on one side of the omelette.
 Add in your vegetables.
-Top with another sprinkle of cheese.
+Top with remaining tablespoon of cheese.

-- Once no longer runny, carefully use a spatula to fold up omelette, so that one side goes on top of your vegetables.
+- Once the eggs are no longer runny, carefully use a spatula to fold up omelette, so that one side goes on top of your vegetables.